Enhancing evidence estimation through informed probability density approximation: Application to statistical examples

 For all models, the nested sampling (NS) estimates are obtained using \dynesty \cite{skilling2006nested,speagle2020dynesty,koposov2023joshspeagle}.
 For each model, we run NS with the number of live points set to $n_ {\rm live}=500$ and an adequate stopping criterion.
 Since the Morph approximation requires posterior samples, we reuse the posterior samples produced from one of the NS runs for each model.
 For the \morphz, we construct a second-order Morph approximation $\mathcal{M}_{2}$, with the standard \textit{Silverman}'s rule for the KDE bandwidth.
 A total of 4000 NS posterior samples are split evenly: one half to construct $\mathcal{M}_{2}$, and the other half for the bridge sampling.
 For the MSS, we reuse the same Morph approximation and set the number of temperatures to $4$.

-Table~\ref{tab:benchmarks} reports the mean and standard deviation of 100 $\log(z)$ estimates for each method on the three benchmarks, with the number of likelihood evaluations (calls) used for each single estimate.
-For the \textit{Egg-box} problem, both Morph-based methods produce $\log(z)$ estimates consistent with the NS estimate, demonstrating robustness to the high multi-modality of this likelihood.
+\mbox{Table~\ref{tab:benchmarks}} reports the true evidence $\log(z)_{\text{True}}$, the absolute distance between the mean $\overline{\log{\hat{z}}}$ of 100 estimate and $\log(z)_{\text{True}}$, the standard deviation of the estimates, and the number of likelihood calls (evaluations) used for each single estimate. \ For the \textit{Egg-box} problem, both Morph-based methods produce $\log(z)$ estimates consistent with the NS estimate, demonstrating robustness to the high multi-modality of this likelihood.
 For the \textit{Gaussian-shells} problem, \morphz and MSS outperform NS.
 Their evidence estimates are more accurate and obtained at roughly two orders of magnitude lower computational cost.
 For the \textit{Peak-plateau}, only the \morphz estimator succeeded in producing an estimate closer to the true $\log(z)$, while NS requires a higher number of live points $n_ {\rm live}$ to achieve similar accuracy.

-Since MSS is based on path sampling, the \textit{Peak-plateau} is sharply peaked over a narrow region but nearly flat over a wide plateau, so accurate path sampling requires a substantially large number of likelihood evaluations to explore both regions adequately~\cite{skilling2006nested}. \citeauthor{russel2017bayesian} \citeyear{russel2017bayesian} \cite{russel2017bayesian} shows that GSS can accurately estimate the marginal likelihood of the \textit{Peak-plateau} problem with $A=100$ using 48 temperatures.
+Since MSS is based on path sampling, the \textit{Peak-plateau} is sharply peaked over a narrow region but nearly flat over a wide plateau, so accurate path sampling requires a substantially larger number of likelihood evaluations to explore both regions adequately~\cite{skilling2006nested}. \citeauthor{russel2017bayesian} \citeyear{russel2017bayesian} \cite{russel2017bayesian} shows that GSS can accurately estimate the marginal likelihood of the \textit{Peak-plateau} problem with $A=100$ using 48 temperatures.
 However, for $A=1$ GSS fails to estimate $\log(z)$ even with 100 temperatures.
 In this case, the tails contain more probability than the spike region compared to the case of $A=100$.
 In the current setup, MSS underestimates $\log(z)$ with high variance.
 Across all models, we have shown that \morphz estimated the marginal likelihood accurately and at a lower cost compared to nested sampling and MSS, while MSS has a slightly higher variance than \morphz.
 Moreover, MSS requires the likelihood, as a function of the prior mass, to be concave to avoid failure.
 In practice, the likelihood as a function of the prior mass is usually approximately concave, in which case path sampling is effective.